In an ever changing business environment it is important that managers are geared to handle the nuances through effective professional management.

 People in organizations typically spend over 75% of their time in an interpersonal situation; thus it is no surprise to find that at the root of a large number of organizational problems is poor communications and weak presentation skills.

-Effective communication, self-presentation skills and emotional intelligence are the essential components of organizational success whether it is at the interpersonal, intergroup, intra group, organizational, or external levels.
+Effective communication and self-presentation skills are the essential components of organizational success whether it is at the interpersonal, intergroup, intra group, organizational, or external levels.

 Ability to relate to people leading to inter personal connection and ability to sort out conflicts are basic needs of a good Communicator.
 An understanding of individual Interpersonal Relationship Orientation would be brought out.
 Through interpretation of the individual scores the basic understanding of how an individual handles his/ her interactions.